awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-manifest.md

 You can use a deployment manifest to tell Elastic Beanstalk how to deploy your application\.
 For example, instead of using `MSDeploy` to generate a source bundle for a single ASP\.NET application that runs at the root path of your website, you can use a manifest file to run multiple applications at different paths, or tell Elastic Beanstalk to deploy and run the app with ASP\.NET Core\.
 You can also use a deployment manifest to configure an application pool in which to run your applications\.

 Deployment manifests add support for [\.NET Core applications](#dotnet-manifest-dotnetcore) to Elastic Beanstalk\.
-You can deploy a \.NET Standard application without a deployment manifest, but \.NET Core applications require a deployment manifest to run on Elastic Beanstalk\.
+You can deploy a \.NET Framework application without a deployment manifest, but \.NET Core applications require a deployment manifest to run on Elastic Beanstalk\.
 When you use a deployment manifest, you create a site archive for each application and then bundle the site archives in a second ZIP archive that contains the deployment manifest\.

 Deployment manifests also add the ability to [run multiple applications at different paths](#dotnet-manifest-multiapp)\.
 A deployment manifest defines an array of deployment targets, each with a site archive and a path at which IIS should run it\.
 For example, you could run a web API at the `/api` path to serve asynchronous requests, and a web app at the root path that consumes the API\.